-Following your guide's lead, you'll actually get in the water as three-foot sharks circle while waiting for handouts (don't worry—they have no interest in snacking on you) and curious rays scamper about even rub their velvety bellies up against your legs like playful puppies.
+Following your guide's lead, you'll actually get in the water as three-foot sharks circle while waiting for handouts (don't worry—they have no interest in snacking on you) and curious rays scamper about, even rubbing their velvety bellies up against your legs like playful puppies.

 Swim and Snorkel in a Blue Lagoon

 There's water, water everywhere in Tahiti and some of the islands' best scenery lies beneath its glassy surface.